awesomephant/blog/posts/2019-09-29-pan-ams-world.md

 {% include "fig.liquid", src: "/assets/geismar.jpg", caption: "Chermayeff & Geismar (1971): Poster from “PanAm’s World” Campaign.", alt: "A 1971 poster for PanAm shows men on horseback against a sunset.
 Text reads 'Argentina / PanAms World'.", source:  "[Eye Magazine](http://eyemagazine.com/feature/article/flight-of-the-imagination)", class: "small" %}

-When I was an undergraduate student, a relative gave me this big coffee table book about airline visual identities.
-It documents the visual output of the 20th century aviation industry in all its glory: Full-bleed Kodachrome photography overlaid with tightly-set Helvetica at [PanAm](http://www.eyemagazine.com/feature/article/flight-of-the-imagination).
+When I was an undergraduate student, a relative gave me this big coffee table book about airline visual identities.[^1] It documents the visual output of the 20th century aviation industry in all its glory: Full-bleed Kodachrome photography overlaid with tightly-set Helvetica at [PanAm](http://www.eyemagazine.com/feature/article/flight-of-the-imagination).
 Colourful, bold illustrations and lettering, printed in stone lithography well into the 1950s at [Air France](https://image.jimcdn.com/app/cms/image/transf/none/path/s845a70f74d8b0138/image/i72f33aa726ac2f98/version/1545933097/image.jpg).
 The cool functionalism of HfG Ulm at [Lufthansa](http://ravenrow.org/exhibition/the_ulm_model/).

 I love looking at these images.
 But as I do so now, at a time when the climate crisis has (rightfully) become the subject of almost daily news coverage, I’m also acutely aware of the ruinous impact commercial aviation has on the world.
 It contributes around 2.5% to global CO2 emissions[, a figure which is rising sharply,](https://www.nytimes.com/2019/09/19/climate/air-travel-emissions.html) not to mention countless ways aircraft noise and pollution causes misery around the world, and the damage caused by its various supply chains.